-and KPIs Description Section/Declaration Page A. Environmental Aspect A1: Emissions General Disclosure Information on: a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Environmental Policy and Compliance 69 KPI A1.1 The types of emissions and respective emissions data.
-Emission - Air and Greenhouse Gas Emissions 70 KPI A1.2 Greenhouse gas emissions in total (in tons) and, where appropriate, Emission - Air and Greenhouse Gas Emissions 70 intensity.

-Total hazardous waste produced (in tons)

-and, where appropriate, intensity.
+and KPIs Description Section/Declaration Page A. Environmental Aspect A1: Emissions General Disclosure Environmental Policy and Compliance 77 Information on: a) the policies; and compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+KPI A1.1 The types of emissions and respective Emission - Air and Greenhouse Gas 78 emissions data.
+Emissions KPI A1.2 Greenhouse gas emissions in total Emission - Air and Greenhouse Gas 78 (in tons) and, where appropriate, Emissions intensity.
+KPI A1.3 Total hazardous waste produced (in tons) 79 Emission - Waste Management and, where appropriate, intensity.